Georgia Education Climate Coalition (GECC)

 What is "Education Climate"?

-Education climate (or school climate) refers to the quality and character of school life.
-Very simply, an education climate is how the school experience "feels" related to safety and teaching.
-A positive learning environment has been proven to improve academic performance, attendance, social emotional learning, and life skills of children and youth.
-A positive school environment as has been shown to increase teacher retention, lower dropout rates, decrease incidences of violence and increase student achievement in learning, interpersonal relationships, and the physical building.
+Positive Education Climates are proven to improve academic performance, attendance, social emotional learning, and life skills of children and youth.
+These healthy climates increase teacher retention, lower dropout rates, decrease incidences of violence, and increase student achievement in learning and improve interpersonal relationship skills.